 Recently, Illinois was the 11th state to legalize the recreational use of marijuana, and the first to do so through the legislature instead of a ballot initiative.
 The bill also included similar provisions to the ones mentioned above about reasonable zero-tolerance workplaces.
 This year Nevada passed a law prohibiting employers from denying employment to candidates because of the presence of marijuana in a screening test.

 While there are certain exceptions to the law – such as if an applicant is applying for a position as a firefighter or emergency medical technician or the position requires an employee to operate a motor vehicle for which federal or state law requires screening tests – employers cannot refuse to hire a prospective employee due to the results of a drug test indicating the presence of marijuana.
 In response to Oklahoma's recent legalization of medical marijuana through a ballot initiative, the legislature passed employment protections for those who will now be medical marijuana license holders.

-Join us for this Workplace Spotlight webcast series and get critical insights on the top five pre-employment compliance trends.
+Launch this webcast to get critical insights on the top five pre-employment compliance trends.
 Register or replay.